banzaman/huddle-landing-page-with-alternating-blocks/README.md

 # Built With

-- Technologies used: HTML, CSS, SCSS
+- Technologies used: HTML, CSS, SASS

 ### The challenge